 • Provide clear templates: Give your specialist a structured format to follow.
 The less ambiguity, the fewer errors.

-• Use milestone payments: Break large projects into batches and review each before releasing payment.
-GoHireHumans supports milestone-based escrow natively.
+• Use milestone payment review: Break large projects into batches and review each before payment approval.
+GoHireHumans supports milestone-oriented payment review where configured.

 • Set quality checkpoints: Review the first 100 records before allowing the specialist to continue.